-Unlike the other frameworks, Phalcon is based on C and C++ coding style.
-Since its launch as a C-extension, there won’t be a need for your web developers to learn about C language.
+Unlike the other frameworks, Phalcon is based on C and C++ coding styles.
+Since its launch as a C-extension, there won’t be a need for your web developers to learn about the C language.

 Looking for a fast website?
 Phalcon may be perfect for you.
-While it’s full of good features, Phalcon is mostly flawed on patching bugs.
+While it’s full of good features, Phalcon is mostly flawed in patching bugs.

 - Increased execution, speed, asset management, universal autoloader, translation, caching, security, and more.